apache/spark/docs/sql-programming-guide.md

     <td>
       These 2 options specify the name of a corresponding `InputFormat` and `OutputFormat` class as a string literal, e.g. `org.apache.hadoop.hive.ql.io.orc.OrcInputFormat`.
-These 2 options must be appeared in pair, and you can not specify them if you already specified the `format` option.
+These 2 options must be appeared in pair, and you can not specify them if you already specified the `fileFormat` option.
     </td>
   </tr>

   <tr>
     <td><code>serde</code></td>
     <td>
       This option specifies the name of a serde class.
-When the `format` option is specified, do not specify this option if the given `format` already include the information of serde.
-Currently "sequencefile", "textfile" and "rcfile" don't include the serde information and you can use this option with these 3 formats.
+When the `fileFormat` option is specified, do not specify this option if the given `fileFormat` already include the information of serde.
+Currently "sequencefile", "textfile" and "rcfile" don't include the serde information and you can use this option with these 3 fileFormats.
     </td>
   </tr>

   <tr>
     <td><code>fieldDelim, escapeDelim, collectionDelim, mapkeyDelim, lineDelim</code></td>
     <td>
-      These options can only be used with "textfile" format.
+      These options can only be used with "textfile" fileFormat.
 They define how to read delimited files into rows.
     </td>
   </tr>
 </table>